audse/mod-system/addons/mod_system/wiki/autoload/mod_loader.md

 1. Recursively searches for mod files (`.mod.tres` or `.mod.json` files) within the directories specified in the `ProjectSettings."mod_system/mod_paths"` property
 2. Loads the mods it found
-3. Communicates with `ModSystem` to register them using the `ModSystem.register` method.
+3. Communicates with `ModSystem` to install them using the `ModSystem.install` method.

 The `ModLoader` class is designed to work in conjunction with the `ModSystem` class, which manages the overall functionality and behavior of mods in the game.